Prateek92/git-tutorial/README.md

 # git-tutorial
-This is for totorial purpose.
+This is for tutorial purpose.